counter185/DS4Windows_Scriptable_Lightbar/README.md

 This is my fork of DS4Windows, that adds a scripting language that can read the memory of a process and control the players' lightbars accordingly

 I will make a documentation on how to write a script on the wiki soon

-A sample script is included in a release package

-This script is for the European version of Super Mario 3D World running on Cemu, and will change the color of a player's lightbar depending on which character they choose
+6 sample scripts are included, for now check them out if you want to know how to write your own script.

-Of course, the app hooks onto a process, so be careful with hooking into online games.
+Of course, the app hooks onto a process, so be careful with online games.

 How to build:
 - Import the Nefarius.ViGEm.Client DLL into the project
 - Set the architecture from "Any CPU" to "x64".

-This is so that we can read 64-bit addresses.
+Due to the nature of this fork, it likely won't ever get merged, which is why i'll just keep updating it here.

+## TODO
+- Catch script runtime errors without crashing

 # Original description below